-Scholarships/Tuition Discounts: $3,500 tuition discount for the September 2023 start.
+Scholarships/Tuition Discounts: $3,500 tuition discount for the March & September 2026 starts.
 Conditions apply.

 Course Delivery: Online (instructor-led)

-Wages: Up to $33/hour (depending on the school district)
+Wages: Up to $38.90/hr (including 12% in lieu of benefits and depending on the school district)

 About the Career